Need revision advice? We asked our students...by Jenny Shippen

 It's always good to have a revision planner to organise your time, too; there are lots of free, online planners to get you started.

 Next, you’ll need to make a realistic revision timetable; an unrealistic timetable would be back-to-back revision sessions with no breaks.
-So, a useful tip here is to be generous with time allocation, or even set short ‘catch-up’ periods at the end of the day or week, to make sure you stay on track.
+A useful tip here is to be generous with time allocation, or even set short ‘catch-up’ periods at the end of the day or week, to make sure you stay on track.

 It’s a great idea to add your exams to your planner, as it’s easier to see them in a timetable rather than a daunting long list of dates.
 It also helps prioritise the order of subjects to revise.
 A top tip is to colour-code your subjects, so they’re easy to identify.